paritytech/smoldot/README.md

 - Verifying Babe and Aura blocks.
 - "Executing" blocks, by calling `Core_execute_block`.
-- Verifying GrandPa justifications.
+- Verifying GrandPa justifications and GrandPa commit messages.
 - "Optimistic syncing", in other words syncing by assuming that there isn't any fork.
 - Verifying storage trie proofs.
 - The WebSocket JSON-RPC server is in progress, but its design is still changing.
 - An informant.
 - A telemetry client (mostly copy-pasted from Substrate and substrate-telemetry).
 - An unfinished new networking stack.
+- A transaction pool for light clients.
+- A SQLite database for the full client.

 The following isn't done yet:

 - Authoring blocks isn't supported.
-- There is no transaction pool.
-- Anything related to GrandPa networking messages.
-Finality can only be determined by asking a full node for a justification.
-- No actual database for the full client.
+- Transaction pool for full nodes is non-functional.
+- GrandPa votes gossiping.
 - The changes trie isn't implemented (it is not enabled on Westend, Kusama and Polkadot at the moment).
 - A Prometheus server.
 While not difficult to implement, it seems a bit overkill to have one at the moment.